-It is recommended this policy be reviewed annually.
+It is recommended this policy be reviewed every two years.
 At the time of review, this policy was compliant with the Victorian Charter of Human Rights and Responsibilities Act 2006.

 5. FURTHER INFORMATION

 Members of the public may inspect all Council policies at Gannawarra Shire Council's Kerang and Cohuna Offices, or online at www.gsc.vic.gov.au.